Make-believe is not the same as lying

 The exception to this is when real-life is dramatised, as in a film like Argo.
 In these cases the film-makers are obliged to make an attempt at conveying the truth and reminding the audience that the film is based on real-life events.
 Some film-makers do this more successfully than others.

-Occasionally, as in the famous Orson Welles’ War of the Worlds radio adaptation, actors and directors confuse their audiences by making their drama sound so real that are deceived into believing it is.
+Occasionally, as in the famous Orson Welles’ War of the Worlds radio adaptation, actors and directors confuse their audiences by making their drama sound so real that it is deceived into believing it is.
 This is not usually much appreciated and can cause anger.

 Make-believe as simulation